How to Buy Ethereum (ETH):

 A Complete Guide for New Investors

-The cryptocurrency market contains thousands of digital assets, each with unique characteristics.
+The cryptocurrency market features thousands of digital assets, each with unique characteristics.
 While Bitcoin remains the largest, Ethereum holds a firm second place by market capitalization.
 This guide explains what Ether (ETH) is, where to buy it, and the essential steps for investing in the cryptocurrency often called "digital silver."

 What Is Ethereum (ETH)?